-Microwave Mac and Cheese is a mess-free, quick and easy dish prepared in one bowl with staple ingredients.
+Microwave Mac and Cheese is a mess-free, quick and easy dish prepared FROM SCRATCH in one bowl with staple ingredients.
 It is comfort food that can be enjoyed all year round!

 See?
 Easy peasy!

 In fact, it is so simple to prepare that even a child can make it.
 Mixing and microwaving are the only "skills" required here.

 As you can see, this is way easier and less messier than the stove-top and oven-baked versions made from scratch.

 Besides microwave mac and cheese, there is stovetop mac & cheese as well as the baked version.

 Mac and cheese, also known as macaroni and cheese in America and Canada, macaroni cheese in the UK, and macaroni pie in Caribbean English, is made from macaroni pasta and cheese sauce (Mornay sauce) and baked in the oven.

 But our Microwave Macaroni and Cheese abbreviates the process, requiring no roux (a mixture of butter and flour) to prepare the dish, yet achieving the desired creaminess.

 Got it?
 So enjoy-- not only for the holidays, but why not the whole year round?!